Thermoforming Plastic Manufacturing, Explained

 The thermoforming process begins with a sheet of extruded plastic, which can be produced from resin pellets in-house using an extrusion facility or purchased from a supplier.

-Please see our article here for a deeper exploration of the thermoformed plastic packaging manufacturing process, including a behind-the-scenes look at new packaging ideation, prototyping, tooling, and production.
+Please see our article here for a deeper exploration of the thermoformed plastic packaging process.

 Types of Thermoforming Processes